Last Updated on 6th February 2022 by peppe8o

-As seen in my previous post (Connecting Raspberry PI Zero W to Arduino only via terminal), we can easily control an Arduino board from Raspbian Buster Lite with the help of arduino-cli.
+As seen in my previous post (Connecting Raspberry PI Zero W to Arduino only via terminal), we can easily control an Arduino board from Raspberry PI OS Lite with the help of arduino-cli.
 However, if you want to add more functionalities to your Arduino board you will need to import external libraries.

 In this post, we’ll se how to import libraries from terminal.